Fluctuations and first-passage properties of systems of Brownian particles with reset: Abstract

 \section{Abstract}

-We study, both analytically and numerically, stationary fluctuations in two models involving $N\gg 1$ Brownian particles undergoing stochastic resetting in one dimension.
+We study, analytically and numerically, stationary fluctuations in two models involving $N$ Brownian particles undergoing stochastic resetting in one dimension.
 We start with the well-known reset model where the particles reset to the origin independently (model A).
-Then we introduce nonlocal interparticle correlations by assuming that only the particle farthest from the origin can be reset to the origin (model B).
+Then we introduce nonlocal interparticle correlations by postulating that only the particle farthest from the origin can be reset to the origin (model B).
 At long times models A and B approach nonequilibrium steady states.
-One difference between the models appears in the limit of $N\to \infty$.
-Here the steady-state particle density in model B has a compact support, similarly to the recently studied ``Brownian bees" model, whereas model A has an infinite support.
-A finite system radius, which scales as $\ln N$, appears in model A when $N$ is finite.
-We study stationary fluctuations of the center of mass of the system, in both models, due to the random character of the Brownian motion and of the resetting events.
-Furthermore, in model B we study fluctuations of the system's radius.
-In model A we determine the exact distribution of the center of mass.
-The variance of the center of mass for models A and B scales as $1/N$.
-The variance of the radius in model B exhibits an anomalous scaling $(\ln N)/N$, intimately related to the $1/f$ noise in the radius autocorrelations.
-Finally, we compute the mean first-passage time to a distant target in model B and in the Brownian bees model.
-We propose a sharp upper bound for this quantity.
-It is determined by a single particle which breaks away from the rest of the particles to reach the target.
-We verify this bound by performing highly efficient weighted-ensemble simulations of model B.
+In the limit of $N\to \infty$, the steady-state particle density in model A has an infinite support, whereas in model B it has a compact support, similarly to the recently studied ``Brownian bees" model.
+A finite system radius, which scales at large $N$ as $\ln N$, appears in model A when $N$ is finite.
+In both models we study stationary fluctuations of the center of mass of the system and of the system's radius due to the random character of the Brownian motion and of the resetting events.
+In model A we determine exact distributions of these two quantities.
+The variance of the center of mass for both models scales as $1/N$.
+The variance of the radius is independent of $N$ in model A and exhibits an unusual scaling $(\ln N)/N$ in model B. The latter scaling is intimately related to the $1/f$ noise in the radius autocorrelations.
+Finally, we evaluate the mean first-passage time (MFPT) to a distant target in model A, model B, and the Brownian bees model.
+For model A we obtain an exact asymptotic expression for the MFPT which scales as $1/N$.
+For model B and the Brownian bees model we propose a sharp upper bound for the MFPT.
+The bound assumes an ``evaporation" scenario, where the first passage requires multiple attempts of a single particle, which breaks away from the rest of the particles, to reach the target.
+The resulting MFPT for model B and the Brownian bees model scales exponentially with $\sqrt{N}$.
+We verify this bound by performing highly efficient weighted-ensemble simulations of the first passage in model B.